 Organisations on Well Aware to help improve wellbeing through nature:

-Bristol Nordic Walking – walk in beautiful parks in Bristol – The Downs, Ashton Court, Blaise, Oldbury Court and Bath- Rainbow Woods & Victoria Park and as you’re outdoors you’ll feel all the powerful and calming effects of being in nature, excellent therapy for the mind.
+Bristol Nordic Walking: Explore beautiful parks in Bristol, such as The Downs, Ashton Court, Blaise, Oldbury Court, Rainbow Woods, and Victoria Park.
+Enjoy the outdoors and experience the powerful, calming effects of nature.
+Being in nature is an excellent therapy for the mind.

-Wildpace – WildPace offer online wellbeing in nature sessions to enjoy the benefits that nature connection brings us.
-Nature connection relaxes and restores us, boosting wellbeing and improving our resilience, mood and feelings.
+Wildpace: WildPace offers online well-being in nature sessions to enjoy the benefits of nature connection.
+Nature connection relaxes and restores us, boosting well-being and improving our resilience, mood, and feelings.

 Other useful resources: